alertflex/altprobe/README.md

 The repository includes Alertflex collector and installation scripts for security sensors (Suricata NIDS, Wazuh HIDS, Falco CRS).

-Alertflex is a cybersecurity solution for automation, continuous monitoring, orchestration, threat detection and response.
-Alertflex works as a Security Events Manager with SOAR capabilities and designed for use in Hybrid IT infrastructure (on-premises and cloud-based).
+Alertflex project is a cybersecurity solution for automation, continuous monitoring, orchestration, threat detection and response.
+Alertflex works as a Security Event Manager with SOAR capabilities and designed for use in Hybrid IT infrastructure (on-premises and cloud-based).

-Project mostly integrates free open-source security software and requires fewer system resources compared with similar products.
-Supports different sources of security events and reports: Windows, Linux, Docker, Kubernetes, Amazon AWS.
+The project provides a single pane of view for more than 20 security products (mostly free open-source software), requires fewer system resources compared with similar products, supports different types of platforms: Windows, Linux, Docker, Kubernetes, Amazon AWS.

 ![](https://github.com/alertflex/altprobe/blob/master/img/dashboard.png)